gstlearn/gstlearn/README.md

 git clone https://github.com/gstlearn/gstlearn.git
 cd gstlearn
 ```
 Notes:
-  * In the following, all instructions must be executed from this root directory (i.e. gstlearn)
+  * In the following, all instructions must be executed from a command prompt inside this root directory (thus the last command `cd gstlearn`)

 ## Library compilation & installation
-For compiling and installing the *gstlearn* library, execute the following instructions in a command prompt.
+For compiling and installing the *gstlearn* C++ Library, execute the following instructions:
 ### Microsoft Visual Studio
-(or any other multi-configuration generators)

 ```sh
 cmake -Bbuild -H.
 cmake --build build --config Release sudo cmake --build build --target install
 ```

-### Other compilers
+### Other compilers (GCC, Clang, MinGW, ...)
-(or any other single-configuration generators)

 ```sh
 cmake -Bbuild -H. -DCMAKE_BUILD_TYPE=Release cmake --build build sudo cmake --build build --target install
 ```
 Notes:
   * If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above
   * If you don't want to generate doxygen documentation, use `-DEXCLUDE_DOXYGEN=1` in the first command